torigai/ksbib/README.md

 # ksbib
-ksbib is a simple library software that you can use for personal purposes or even for small archives.
+ksbib is a simple library software named after the architect Karsten Schlüter.
+You can use for personal purposes or even for small archives.
 You can handle books, articles, journals, incollections, link them to pdf-files and url's search for media etc, just as you would expect of any library software.
 The software does not include rental options and user management, if you are interested in that, feel invited to send me a note or contribute.

 ksbib is meant as a desktop programm for your local computer.
 For that purpose sqlite seemed to be the perfect choice.
 The security measures